Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Empirical modeling of stock market crashes

+Encouraged by the knowledge that the bifurcations might be present in our dataset, we move to rolling cusp results.
 Figure \ref{fig:rollingomega} shows the rolling coefficient estimates together with its significance. $\omega_1$ is significantly different from zero in all periods. $\alpha_1$ coefficient is strongly significant over the whole period, while it becomes lower in its magnitude during the last years.
 Thus ratio of advancing and declining volumes is a good measure for fundamentalists driving the asymmetry part of the model.
 Much more important is the $\beta_2$ parameter, which drives the bifurcations in the model.
-We can notice that while in the period until the year 2000 it has been significant and its value has changed over time considerably, in the period after the year 2000 it can not be distinguished from zero statistically (except for some periods).
+We can notice that while in the period until the year 1996 it has been significant and its value has changed over time considerably, in the period after the year 1996 it can not be distinguished from zero statistically (except for some periods).
 This is very interesting result as it shows how OEX put/call ratio was a good measure of speculative money in the market and controlled the bifurcation side of the model.
 During the first period, it was driving the stock market into the bifurcations, while in the second period, the market was rather stable under the model.
 Only in the very last few years in the recent 2008 recessions parameter started to play a role in the model again.
-Still, its contribution is very small in comparison to the previous periods.
+Still, its contribution is relatively small.